c

 • in most jobs in pubs and betting shops;

-• without having a 2 week break from any work during the school holidays.
+• without having a 2-week break during the school holidays.

 No matter what, it’s important to get it right first time when employing young people.
 It is advisable to seek legal advice if you wish to employ children as the rules and regulations are very different.
+Our leading experts in employment law are here to support you and ensure you are following the legal framework you need to.

 Find out more from our experts